positiveczp/MemoryPool/README.md

 You should use a memory pool when you need to allocate many objects of the same size.
 This is usually the case when you implement common data structures like linked lists, binary search trees, hash tables with chaining and so on.
 Using a memory pool in these cases will increase performance by several folds and reduce wasted memory substantially.

 ## Picking BlockSize

-BlockSize is the size of the chunks in bytes the allocator will ask from the system.
-It has to be large enough to contain at least two pointers or two T objects, depending on which is bigger.
+Picking the correct BlockSize is essential for good performance.
+I suggest you pick a power of two, which may decrease memory fragmentation depending on your system.
+Also, make sure that BlockSize is at least several hundred times larger than the size of T for maximum performance.
+The idea is, the greater the BlockSize, the less calls to malloc the library will make.
+However, picking a size too big might increase memory usage unnecessarily and actually decrease the performance because malloc may need to make many system calls.